grafana/sentry-datasource/README.md

 4. Use a valid name such as _Grafana_.
 5. Go to **PERMISSIONS**, provide **Read** permissions to the required resources such as "Project", "Issue and Event", and "Organization".
 6. Copy the token, and then use this token when configuring the data source within Grafana.

+> Note: In Sentry, The Admin, Manager, or Owner role is required to get an internal integration token

 ## Configure the data source in Grafana